-Your baby may need a blood transfusion if he or she has severe bleeding.
+Your baby may need a blood transfusion if they have severe bleeding.
+If your baby

-What are the complications of vitamin K deficiency bleeding in the newborn?
+What are possible complications of vitamin K deficiency bleeding in a newborn?

 Vitamin K deficiency bleeding can lead to life-threatening problems.
 These include

-Can vitamin K deficiency bleeding in the newborn be prevented?
+Can vitamin K deficiency bleeding in a newborn be prevented?

 This condition can be prevented.
 The American Academy of Pediatrics recommends that

 all newborns get a vitamin K shot.
-Your child will get a shot into his or her upper leg (thigh)
+Your child will get a shot in their upper leg (thigh)

 muscle.
 This shot will be given soon after birth.
-This will prevent dangerous
+This will prevent dangerous bleeding.

-Key points about vitamin K deficiency bleeding in the newborn
+Key points about vitamin K deficiency bleeding in a newborn

-- Vitamin K deficiency bleeding is a problem that occurs in some newborns.
-It happens
+Vitamin K deficiency bleeding is a problem that occurs in some newborns.
+It often

 is the main cause of this condition.